Daniel306/stat440/TIMELINE.md

     - **Answer**: probably not; recall that changes of variables necessarily involve a scaling factor--the Jacobian--which pulls in a determinant; the particular algebra is beyond our ken at this point, though.
 - [ ] the iid multivariate normals all share a single variance matrix V; please re-explain what this means; shouldn't the variances be scaled?
 What is the interpretation of this model?
 - [ ] Why is snappy2 faster than snappy3?
 Shouldn't using backsolve()s be faster than %*%?
+- [ ] Is psi the precision matrix or the variance matrix?
+Why do you invert a matrix to get a covariance-esque matrix?
+What is going on?
 - [ ] "lint" the code:
     - [ ] naming conventions are followed
         - [ ] distribution parameters are capitalized, except for df